bekk/bekk-christmas/post/security/iot-security.md

   - Ole Reidar Holm
 ---

-We have all heard scary stories about IoT devices and how easily they are hacked.
-This blog post tries to make a comprehensive “do-it-yourself” guide to the most of IoT devices out there.
+We've all heard the horror stories.
+Whether it's [hacked baby monitors](https://www.nbcnews.com/news/us-news/stranger-hacks-baby-monitor-tells-child-i-love-you-n1090046) or [talking toys](<https://www.theguardian.com/technology/2017/nov/14/retailers-urged-to-withdraw-toys-that-allow-hackers-to-talk-to-children >), [consumers and developers seem to agree](<https://auth0.com/blog/surprised-turns-out-consumers-dont-trust-iot-security/ >) on one thing; *don’t blindly trust your IoT devices*.
+This blog post tries to explain common security flaws with IoT-devices and makes a comprehensive “do-it-yourself” guide on how you can minimize the security threat.

 Before we dive into the guide, we should know that there exists some security concerns to IoT devices:

 **Default / Weak passwords**

+“Box fresh” devices often have a default password.
 If your device has a weak or easy to guess password then it will be susceptible to guessing attacks.
+Default passwords is easily obtained from the Internet (https://www.routerpasswords.com/)

 **Missing security updates**